 Family counselling can play an important part in family dynamics, providing the counsellor has good knowledge of ADHD.

 It can play an important role in developing your mindfulness, which improves core ADHD symptoms and emotion regulation.

 You can find counsellors in our extensive list of healthcare providers around New Zealand.

-This is an evaluative process of collecting and organising relevant information about your functional ability.
-This includes gross and fine motor control (from poor hand writing skills to riding a bike), eye-hand co-ordination (catching a ball), visual-spatial relationships, body image, self-concept and much more.
+Occupational therapy is an evaluative process of collecting and organising relevant information about your functional ability.
+This includes gross and fine motor control (from poor handwriting skills to riding a bike), eye-hand coordination (catching a ball), visual-spatial relationships, body image, self-concept and much more.

-You can find an occupational therapist in our extensive list of healthcare providers around New Zealand.
+You can find a number of therapists in our extensive list of healthcare providers around New Zealand.

 Your healthcare provider may suggest other medications or combinations for specific reasons.